 Allows you to specify the browser name.
-The supported browsers -browser are Internet Explorer and Firefox.
-For example, enter iexplore for
+The supported browsers -browser

 Internet Explorer and firefox for Firefox.

 Note: The value is case-insensitive.

 -help Displays the command usage.

 To launch the wizard from the VMware vSphere Client

 - Launch the VMware vSphere Client and connect to the VMware vCenter Server that hosts the virtual machine. - From the vSphere Client's Inventory view in the left pane, select the virtual machine where you want to configure application monitoring. - 3 Skip this step if you have already configured single sign-on during guest installation.